 - a pinch of sea salt

-- ½ cup natural vanilla whey protein 45g
+- ยฝ cup natural vanilla whey isolate 45g

 Instructions

-- Add in vanilla, cinnamon, salt, and whey powder.
-Blend until combined.
+- Add vanilla, cinnamon, salt, and whey powder to the almond milk, and blend until combined.

 - Pour mixture over chia seeds, and stir.